MicrosoftDocs/power-automate-docs/articles/task-mining-walkthrough.md

   - enduser
 ---

-# End-to-end walkthrough with process advisor (preview)
+# Tutorial: Get started with task mining in process advisor

-This end-to-end walkthrough allows you to experience process advisor with sample data.
-In this walkthrough, you will:
+This tutorial with sample data allows you to experience task mining in the process advisor feature.
+In this tutorial, you will:

 - [Import a solution](#import-a-solution).
 - [View your recordings](#view-your-recordings).